Identifying and Mitigating Bottlenecks in Role-Playing Agents: A Systematic Study of Disentangling Character Profile Axes: Conclusion

 \section{Conclusion}

-We presented a diagnostic framework that disentangles role-playing fidelity along three axes—Familiarity, Structure, and Disposition—revealing that moral Disposition is the primary bottleneck, driven by alignment priors suppressing tokens needed for immoral portrayal.
-To address this, we proposed Field-Aware Contrastive Decoding, a training-free strategy that selectively amplifies suppressed traits, significantly narrowing the Moral–Immoral gap without fine-tuning.
+We present a diagnostic framework that disentangles role-playing fidelity along three axes—Familiarity, Structure, and Disposition—revealing that moral Disposition is the primary bottleneck, driven by alignment priors suppressing tokens needed for immoral portrayal.
+To address this, we propose Field-Aware Contrastive Decoding, a training-free strategy that selectively amplifies suppressed traits, significantly narrowing the Moral–Immoral gap without fine-tuning.